 6.6.5.10 Insulation of plumbing for the external oil circulation system is mandatory.
 Insulation material selection is optional.

-6.6.5.11 Engine Oil Pan—Use oil pan OHT6D-001-1.
+6.6.5.11 Engine Oil Pan—Use oil pan OHT6D-001-2.
+Oil pan OHT6D-001-2 is oil pan OHT6D-001-1 modified with part number 6E00121 modified oil pan displacement block.
 A sight glass is provided for monitoring the oil level and determining oil consumption.
 See A5.2 for instructions on oil consumption measurement/calibration.

 6.7 Fuel System—A typical fuel delivery system incorporating all of the required features is shown in Fig. A5.11.
 The fuel system shall include provisions for measuring and controlling fuel temperature and pressure into the fuel flow measuring equipment and into the engine fuel rail.